 High levels of personal connectivity and access to knowledge has already transformed what were traditional ways of doing things in numerous industries and business sectors.
 The availability, in fact the overload, of so much information caused many organizations to steer away from a hierarchical structure, where information was passed to a limited number of people to review it and make decisions.
 What replaced it is often a flatter structure of people working in self-managing teams, with information gathering, analysis and dissemination handled by more people.
 More recently, this now includes automated machine learning applied to mass data, driven by artificial intelligence.

 Breaking down traditional departmental silo-behaviors within organizations is often a first step towards open innovation.
 The UK supermarket chain Waitrose has gathered 4,000 innovation ideas from employees, implemented 13% of them, and raised customer satisfaction levels while saving money.
-The extension of this, to welcome input from customers, suppliers and same sector experts, who are familiar with your business and its products, is logical.
+An idea to ask customers if they want a receipt rather than automatically handing them out started saving £450,000 a year in reduced paper.
+A logical extension of this is to welcome input from customers, suppliers and same sector experts, who are familiar with your business and its products.
 To then gather transferable input from experts in other business and industry sectors, and also involve researchers, academics and entrepreneurs, takes idea and innovation generation much further than the limitations of the classic, secretive R&D closed innovation model.

 Types of Open Innovation